Latest News: BNSF to Appeal SCIG Ruling

-BNSF Railway is one of North America’s leading freight transportation companies operating on 32,500 route miles of track in 28 states and two Canadian provinces.
-BNSF is one of the top transporters of consumer goods, grain and agricultural products and industrial goods.
+BNSF Railway is one of North America’s leading freight transportation companies operating on 32,500 route miles of track in 28 states, and also operates in three Canadian provinces.
+BNSF is one of the top transporters of consumer goods, grain and agricultural products, low-sulfur coal, and industrial goods such as petroleum, chemicals, housing materials, food and beverages.
 BNSF’s shipments help feed, clothe, supply, and power American homes and businesses every day.
 BNSF and its employees have developed one of the most technologically advanced, and efficient railroads in the industry.
 We work continuously to improve the value of the safety, service, energy, and environmental benefits we provide to our customers and the communities we serve.
 You can learn more about BNSF at www.BNSF.com.
-Learn more about SCIG on Facebook, Twitter and at BNSFConnects.com.